 The Vikings certainly got around.
 In real life as well as in the popular TV series.
-As season 5 (part 1) has just landed on Amazon Prime Video, I thought it was time for a round-up post of this season's best filming locations: From the main filming location in Ireland to the Viking town of York in England, the Nordic beauty of Iceland and all the way to mysterious Morocco – here are 4 Vikings Film Locations from season 5 you can discover on your very own travels…
+As the first part of the final season 6 has just landed on our screens, I thought it was time for a round-up post of some of the series' best filming locations: From the main filming location in Ireland to the Viking town of York in England, the Nordic beauty of Iceland and all the way to mysterious Morocco – here are 4 Vikings Film Locations from the previous season 5 you can discover on your very own travels…

 1. Ireland as Kattegat